Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 Mainly a bedroom community, historic Salisbury is located 18 miles northwest of Concord.
 The town’s signature buildings include the Salisbury Free Library, the Baptist Church, the original town hall and many fine period homes.
 Residents have many opportunities to come together thanks to many town groups, including the Boy Scouts, Salisbury Congregational Community Church, 4-H, Salisbury Historical Society, Friends of the Library, Salisbury Boosters, PTO and Ladies Aid group.
 Soccer and baseball games at local fields and an annual Old Home Day illustrate the small-town community spirit. www.salisburynh.org

 Nestled at the foot of Mt.
 Kearsarge is the quaint New England village of Warner.
-The town is also home to Rollins State Park and the Mt.
-Kearsarge Indian Museum, and two restored covered bridges over the Warner River, a favorite for canoeing.
+The town is also home to Rollins State Park, the Mt.
+Kearsarge Indian Museum, the Nature Discovery Center and two restored covered bridges over the Warner River, a favorite for canoeing.
 Its proximity to I-89 makes it attractive for commuters to Concord, Manchester and the Hanover/ Lebanon region.
 The 120-year-old Pillsbury Free Library offers more than 14,000 books, tapes and periodicals.
 Many artists, writers, poets and craftspeople live in the area and each year, the town celebrates autumn with its Warner Fall Foliage Festival.
-Major employers include Warner Power, Market Basket and Pine Rock Manor. www.warner.nh.us
+Major employers include Market Basket and Sugar River Bank. www.warner.nh.us